Logiqx/gpx-ideas/docs/xmlschemas/TrackPointExtras/v1/README.md

 The accuracy estimates have been named concisely (e.g. `<hacc>` and `<vacc>`) and use entirely lower case names, much like the elements `<hdop>`, `<vdop>`, and `<pdop>` in GPX 1.0 and 1.1.

-The word "accuracy" was chosen over "error" because it is used by common APIs (e.g. Android and Apple) and by GPS / GNSS chipset manufacturers such as u-blox.
-Some chipset manufacturers use the word "error" but for items that essentially represent the same thing; RMS or 68% confidence.
+Note: The term "accuracy" was chosen over "error" because it is used by the [Android](https://developer.android.com/reference/android/location/Location) and [Apple](https://developer.apple.com/documentation/corelocation/cllocation) APIs, plus notable GPS / GNSS chipset manufacturers such as u-blox.
+Although some chipset manufacturers use the word "error" those items essentially represent the same thing; i.e. RMS or 68% confidence.

 #### Elements

-The following elements are all available in this schema.
+The following elements are available in this schema.
 Course and speed have been made mandatory because of their importance:

 | Name   | Description                                                  |
 | ------ | ------------------------------------------------------------ |